ocaml/dune/doc/jsoo.rst

 ***********

 js_of_ocaml_ is a compiler from OCaml to JavaScript.
 The compiler works by translating OCaml bytecode to JS files.
-From here on, we'll abbreviate js_of_ocaml to jsoo.
-The compiler can be installed with opam:
+The compiler can be installed with
+opam:

 .. code:: bash